SEO optimization for Nuxt.js - The complete guide!

-Every business that has its website should know how important it is to optimize it for SEO.
-When you think "SEO" the first things that come to mind are things like keywords, external and internal links, content creation.
+Every business that has a website should know how important it is to optimize it for SEO.
+When you think "SEO" the first things that come to mind are keywords, external and internal links, content creation.
 However, technical measures such as website optimization are also very important.
-One of Nuxt's biggest selling points. js means that you can use search engine optimization (SEO) to assist your application and raise your rank on Google.
+One of Nuxt's biggest selling points is that you can use search engine optimization (SEO) to assist your application and raise your rank on Google.
 Learn how to do this in this article.
 We present the complete guide!

 What is Nuxt.js?